 No will listed in New Jersey State Archives, August 2008.

-The 1915 census in New Jersey listed the family of Melosine "Blancke" renting at 213 Willow Street, Hoboken as follows:
+The 1915 census in New Jersey listed the family of Melusine "Blancke" renting at 213 Willow Street, Hoboken as follows

 At 213 Willow: